G6-2Flyy/Tech-E/readme.md

 ## Description

-Tech-E is an full-stack e-commerce web application.
+Tech-E is a full-stack e-commerce web application.

 - The motivation for this project was derived from the desire to build an on-line store that provides consumers an alternate place to purchase tech products.
 - This project was another opportunity to utilize various technologies recently learned.